+Computer Software

-Years Computer Software 5 - 15
+Years 5 - 15

 Intangible assets are reviewed at each reporting date for any indication of impairment.
-If any such indication exists, the asset's recoverable amount is estimated.
-The impairment recognised in the Statement of Financial Performance is the excess of the carrying value over the recoverable amount.
+If any such indication exists, the asset's reco amount is estimated.
+The impairment recognised in the Statement of Financial Performance is the excess of the carrying value or recoverable amount.

-An impairment is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined had no impairment been recognised.
+An impairment is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would had determined had no impairment been recognised.
 A reversal of an impairment is recognised in the Statement of Financial Performance.